If you live in Tennessee, you may know that your state imposes its own estate tax. But the tax is scheduled to go away by 2016.

 The taxes that other states call inheritance taxes are not based on the total value of the estate.
 They are imposed on the people who inherit from you, and the tax rate depends on your family relationship.
 Close relatives are either exempt from tax or pay a very low rate, while more distant relatives or unrelated persons are taxed at a higher rate.

 The state estate tax is separate from the federal estate tax.
-The federal tax affects only estates worth more than $5.25 million this year; the amount will be indexed for inflation in future years.
+The federal tax affects only estates worth more than $5.34 million in 2014; the amount is indexed for inflation and goes up each year.

 The Tennessee Filing Requirement

 Even if a return must be filed, it doesn’t mean the estate will owe tax.
 Deductions are taken from the gross estate (which is pretty much everything you own at death, as discussed below) to arrive at the taxable estate.
-If the taxable estate is lower than the estate tax exemption (currently $1.25 million), no tax will be due.
+If the taxable estate is lower than the estate tax exemption, no tax will be due.

 Common deductions include expenses such as funeral costs and attorneys’ fees.
 Also, assets you leave to your spouse are not taxed, regardless of amount.
 So if, for example, you leave all of your $3 million estate to your spouse, an estate tax return would have to be filed—but no tax would be due.

 The estates of some nonresidents also have to file a Tennessee inheritance tax return.
-If a nonresident owned more than $1.2 million in assets physically in the state (real estate, for example), the estate will need to file a state inheritance tax return.
+If a nonresident owned valuable assets physically in the state (real estate, for example), the estate may need to file a state inheritance tax return.

 The Gross Estate